jzpeterson/learning-project/upahead_lambda/rest-api/SETTING-UP-NEW-CUSTOMER.md

 2. In Twilio configure a webhook message to the prod url when text messages are received.
 ![img.png](img.png)
 For example, the current prod twilio webhook url is `https://jllmnt4a27.execute-api.us-west-2.amazonaws.com/webhook/twilio`
+NOTE: Do not configure a backup webhook url or it can lead to multiple messages being sent on cold starts.

 3. In this repo, configure a new account and conversation configuration in AccountClient.
 We are storing these in code now but will eventually move them to a DB in the appropriate environment.